-In order to guarantee that reference data for all mid-IR spectroscopy models was measured using the same standard soil chemical analysis methods, we prepared and measured SC in the local HAFL dataset using the same procedures as for the Swiss SSL (Baumann et al., 2021).
-Briefly, all the dried, sieved (< 2mm) and finely ground samples were measured for total carbon content by dry combustion using the CHN628 Series Elemental Determinator® from the Laboratory Equipment

-Corporation (LECO Corp., St, Joseph, MI, USA).
+In order to guarantee that reference data for all mid-IR spectroscopy models were measured using the same standard soil chemical analysis methods, we prepared and measured SC in the local HAFL data set using the same procedures as for the Swiss SSL (Baumann et al., 2021).
+Briefly, all the dried, sieved (< 2 mm) and finely ground samples were measured for total carbon content by dry combustion, using the CHN628 Series Elemental Determinator from the Laboratory Equipment Corporation (LECO Corporation, St. Joseph, MI, USA).
 We used a soil standard sample with a mean total carbon content of 2.372 %.
-In order to compare measurement accuracy and accordance between the two different CHN628 Series Elemental Determinator machines used for the Swiss SSL and HAFL samples, representative samples were selected using a two-step process.
-The data was separated into two clusters using the K-Means clustering algorithm (Hartigan and Wong, 1979), followed by using the

-160 Kennard-Stone (KS) algorithm for each cluster separately (Kennard and Stone, 1969).
+In order to compare the measurement accuracy and accordance between the two different CHN628 Series Elemental Determinator machines used for the Swiss SSL and HAFL samples, representative samples were selected using a two-step process.
+The data were separated into two clusters using the K-means clustering algorithm (Hartigan and Wong, 1979), followed by using the Kennard-Stone (KS) algorithm for each cluster separately (Kennard and Stone, 1969).
 The KS algorithm is a deterministic approach that uses Euclidean or Mahalanobis distance to select a set of samples uniformly distributed in principal component (PC) space (Kennard and Stone, 1969).
 Within the Swiss SSL, NABO and BDM samples used the same machine (Baumann et al., 2021).

-2.4 Spectroscopic Modelling
+2.4 Spectroscopic modeling

-- We resampled the data using a 5 times repeated, grouped by location, 10-fold cross-validation for all of our models to determine the optimal number of components in model tuning as well as evaluating the model performance using the hold-out samples.
-The predicted carbon content was calculated in each model using the hold-out values of the measured, pre-processed and averaged mid-IR spectra.
-For the final models, the calculated average (mean) predictions over these five repeats with the chosen number of components are shown.
-To avoid overfitting, we used the "one standard error" rule: instead of choosing the tuning parameter associated with the lowest RMSE, we chose the simplest model within one standard error (SE) of the - empirically optimal model (e.g. Hastie et al., 2009).
+We resampled the data using five repetitions of a locationgrouped, 10-fold cross-validation for all of our models to determine the optimal number of components in model tuning, as well as evaluating the model performance using the holdout samples.
+The predicted carbon content was calculated in each model using the hold-out values of the measured, preprocessed and averaged mid-IR spectra.
+For the final models, the calculated average (mean) predictions over these five repetitions with the chosen number of components are shown.
+To avoid overfitting, we used the one standard error rule, i.e., instead of choosing the tuning parameter associated with the lowest RMSE, we chose the simplest model within one standard error (SE) of the empirically optimal model (e.g., Hastie et al., 2009).

-We used partial least squares regressions (PLSR; e.g. Wold, 1975; Wold et al., 1983, 1984, 2001) to predict SC.
-We tuned the PLSR using 1 to 10 components and the final model for number of components was chosen according to the "one SE" rule.
-All spectroscopic models were evaluated for their performance using the root mean squared error (RMSE), the ratio of
+We used partial least squares regressions (PLSRs; e.g., Wold, 1975; Wold et al., 1983, 1984, 2001) to predict SC.
+We tuned the PLSR using 1 to 10 components, and the final model for the number of components was chosen according to the one SE rule.

-175 performance to deviation (RPD; Williams and Norris, 1987, Equation 5), the ratio of performance to interquartile range (RPIQ), the bias and $R^2$ .
-The RPD is suitable for normal distributions while the RPIQ is more suitable for non-normal distributions (Bellon-Maurel et al., 2010).
-Since different definitions of $R^2$ exist, we used the equation of the mean squared error skill score (SSmse; Wilks, 2011), also known as the model efficiency coefficient (MEC; Nash and Sutcliffe, 1970) to indicate the $R^2$ .
+All spectroscopic models were evaluated for their performance using the RMSE, the ratio of performance to deviation (RPD; Williams and Norris, 1987, Eq.
+5), the ratio of performance to interquartile range (RPIQ), the bias and R^2 .
+The RPD is suitable for normal distributions, while the RPIQ is more suitable for non-normal distributions (Bellon-Maurel et al., 2010).
+Since different definitions of R^2 exist, we used the equation of the mean squared error skill score (SS{mse}; Wilks, 2011), also known as the model efficiency coefficient (MEC; Nash and Sutcliffe, 1970) to indicate the R^2 .

-Given the large range of SC in these datasets, we also assessed the RMSE, RPD and RPIQ by increments of 10 % SC for all model validations.
-Hence, we calculated these metrics for all samples for which the measured SC values are between 0 % to 10 % SC, 10 % to 20 % SC and so on.
+Given the large range of SC in these data sets, we also assessed the RMSE, RPD and RPIQ by increments of 10% SC for all model validations.
+Hence, we calculated these metrics for all samples for which the measured SC values are between 0% and 10% SC, 10% and 20% SC and so on.
 In this manner, we expected to detect for which range of SC prediction error increases or decreases.